 –Do you live with someone who is immunocompromised or elderly? (or are you?)

 –Are you able to buy travel insurance?
-Will losing money on a cancelled trip be a major stressor?
+Will losing money on a cancelled trip for a few months out be a major hardship?

--Do you speak enough French to understand warnings about protests and civil unrest if a situation arises?
-Or if you need to see a doctor?
+–IMPORTANT: Do you speak enough French to understand warnings about protests and civil unrest if a situation arises?

 Final thoughts… is it safe to travel to France now?